First War Dog to Carry Messages in World War I

 Surely someone would be willing to take an old war hero?

 After the story appeared, the newspaper had many offers.
 A committee was formed to select the best home for Taki.
-Given the dog’s comfort with men in uniform, the National Guard Artillery was chosen as the best home in which to place her.
+One application was received from the National Guard Artillery Unit in the area.
+Given the dog’s comfort with men in uniform, this offered the best home in which to place her.

 War Dog Mustered In

 When Taki was delivered to the welcoming National Guard, she was mustered in with full formality.
 Reporter Blake was on hand to report the story.
 She wrote that when Taki’s story was told to the full group of men, there was not a dry eye among them.

 Of course, Taki needed one handler who would take her home each night, and a fellow in the unit named Jack Pugh was the lucky fellow.

 By day, Taki was in a kennel near the offices where Old Glory, and in Taki’s honor, the Tricolor flag of France, flew proudly.
 At formal retreat, when the Colors were lowered, Jack Pugh collected Taki and took her home with him.
 Taki lived out her final years with Pugh and the National Guard.

 This story is based in a report by John Meteer that appeared in the American Kennel Gazette on January 1, 1930 and can be found at the American Kennel Club Library.